-- Treatment provided by an interface service; - Treatment provided by a consultant-led service; - Therapy or healthcare science intervention provided in secondary care or at an interface service, if this is what the consultant-led or interface service decides is the best way to manage the patient's disease, condition or injury and avoid further interventions;
+- treatment provided by an interface service; - treatment provided by a consultant-led service; - therapy or healthcare science intervention provided in secondary care or at an interface service, if this is what the consultant-led or interface service decides is the best way to manage the patient's disease, condition or injury and avoid further interventions; - a clinical decision is made and has been communicated to the patient, and subsequently their GP and/or other referring practitioner without undue delay; - to add a patient to a transplant list.

-MFT Access Policy Page 27 of 93 See the Intranet for the latest version.
-Version Number:-1.0
+Policy for the ending of the Cancer 28 day Faster Diagnosis Standard Page 29 of 117 See the Intranet for the latest version.
+Version Number: 1